surfly/docs/blog_post_draft.md

 ### Integrate an existing chat solution{#chat}

-We demonstrate how to use Surfly alongside existing chat solutions.
-In this case, we use Zopim.
+We now demonstrate how to use Surfly alongside existing chat solutions.
+In this case, we chose to use Zopim.

 {% youtube %}https://youtu.be/C2yhSJEvBKI{% endyoutube %}

 ### Session continuation{#continuation}

-After this we'll make sure that, for each order placed from within a Surfly session, the information remains available even if the client has now exited the session.
+After this we'll make sure that, for each order placed from within a Surfly session, the information remains available even if the client exits the session.

 {% youtube %}https://youtu.be/_VqUdijO2r4{% endyoutube %}